Updated on September 19, 2024

 In your description, be sure to mention your autism-friendly features: Autism-friendly features include child safety locks on exterior doors, pin locks on windows, a fenced-in backyard, extra soundproofing in bedroom #3, ventilation fans, sound machine.

-If you’re interested in making your property accessible to people with other disabilities, check out these eight ideas to make your short-term rental more accessible for $100 or less.
+If you’re interested in making your property accessible to people with other disabilities, check out Becoming rentABLE’s downloadable guide to ADA in the RR Network.